 NFL free agency is underway, and the Seahawks are making moves to try to improve their roster for the 2020 season.
-We here at Seahawks.com plan to keep you informed on all the latest Seahawks news, but bear with us in these unusual times—the coronavirus is restricting travel and limiting teams' ability to finalize deals with some players, so at times there will be a delay between when you see news reported and when it can be officially announced by the team.
+We here at Seahawks.com plan to keep you informed on all the latest Seahawks news, but bear with us in these unusual times—the COVID-19 crisis is restricting travel and limiting teams' ability to finalize deals with some players, so at times there will be a delay between when you see news reported and when it can be officially announced by the team.

 Keep checking back here throughout the spring for updates on the Seahawks' free agency comings and goings.

 CB Neiko Thorpe

 OT Cedric Ogbuehi